BDI-pathogens/phyloscanner/phyloflows/vignettes/07_age_analysis.md

   - *TRM\_OBS* observed transmission counts

 Let us look at the data.
 The first row shows zero counts of transmission flows from age group “15-19” to age group “15-19”.

-Here is a heatmap of our input data:
+We visualise our simulated input data in the heatmap :

 ``` r
 ggplot(dobs, aes(TR_SMOOTH_CATEGORY, REC_SMOOTH_CATEGORY))+